Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 Making Heavy Machinery Tracking Work for Your Fleet Operations

 Heavy machinery tracking delivers measurable financial returns through theft prevention, improved asset utilization, reduced search time, and better operational decision making.
-The combination of passive GPS technology and 90-day battery life creates a practical solution that provides continuous asset protection without imposing unsustainable maintenance burdens on already busy operations teams.
+The combination of passive GPS technology and up to 5-year battery life life creates a practical solution that provides continuous asset protection without imposing unsustainable maintenance burdens on already busy operations teams.
 For construction companies, equipment rental operators, and industrial fleet managers, tracking represents not an optional technology experiment but an essential business practice that protects substantial capital investments while enabling data-driven equipment management.

 The distinction between superior passive tracking and inferior alternatives becomes clear when evaluating battery life, installation complexity, and total cost of ownership.
 Systems requiring frequent battery service or professional hardwired installation impose ongoing costs and operational disruption that undermine tracking benefits.
-The 90-day battery advantage combined with simple deployment creates a sustainable tracking program that scales across the entire fleet without consuming excessive time or resources.
+The up to 5-year battery life advantage combined with simple deployment creates a sustainable tracking program that scales across the entire fleet without consuming excessive time or resources.
 Fleet managers who prioritize these practical considerations secure lasting value from their tracking investment rather than abandoning systems that prove too burdensome to maintain.

 Construction and industrial operations seeking reliable asset protection should explore passive GPS tracking solutions for heavy machinery that combine extended battery performance with rugged construction and comprehensive fleet management capabilities designed specifically for high-value equipment assets.